[Q,R]=0 and Kostant partition functions: Introduction

 Consider an equivariant line bundle $\CL$ over $M$, endowed with a $G$-invariant Hermitian structure and an Hermitian connection $\nabla$.
-Then the curvature $\nabla^2$ will be equal to $-i\Omega$, where $\Omega$ is a closed real 2-form on $M$.
-The $G$-invariant connection $\nabla$ determines a $G$-equivariant map, the {\em moment map} $\mu_G: M\to\g^*$ by the formula:
+Then the curvature $\nabla^2$ will be of the form $-i\Omega$, where $\Omega$ is a closed real 2-form on $M$.
+The $G$-invariant connection $\nabla$ determines a $G$-equivariant map $\mu_G: M\to\g^*$, called the {\em moment map}:

 where $L_X$ is the Lie derivative acting on the sections of $\CL$.
 Observe that if $p\in M$ is a fixed point of the $\T$-action, then $\mu_G(p)$ is in $\t^*\subset\g^*$, moreover, $\mu_G(p)$ is exactly the $\T$-weight of the fiber $\CL_p$.
-Differentiating \eqref{defmu}, we obtain the key equality
+Differentiating \eqref{defmu}, we obtain the key identity

-The space $\mu_G^{-1}(0)/G$ is called the {\em reduced space} of $M$ with respect to $G$.
-The philosophy of {\em quantization commutes with reduction} (or [Q,R]=0 for short) is that the virtual space $Q(M,\Ek)^G$ may be identified with the virtual space of solutions of a Dirac operator associated to a vector bundle of the form $\CE_0\otimes\CL_0^k$ on the reduced space $\mu_G^{-1}(0)/G$.
-This idea was introduced in \cite{Gui-ste} in the form of a precise conjecture (cf. Theorem \ref{GS}, and the discussion below).
-If $\mu_G^{-1}(0)/G$ is smooth, then, using the conjecture and applying the Atiyah-Singer formula \eqref{atiyahsinger} to the bundle $\CE_0\otimes\CL_0^k$, we can conclude that $\dim Q(M,\Ek)^G$ depends polynomially on $k$.
-This polynomiality thus is a key manifestation of the [Q,R]=0 principle, and it will be our main object of study in this article.

-This reduction principle comes from considering the special case when $M$ is a complex projective $G$-manifold, $\CL$ is the ample bundle, and $\CE$ is a holomorphic vector bundle on $M$.
-Then the $G$-action on $M$ may be extended to a holomorphic action $G_\C\times M\to M$ of the complexification of the compact Lie group $G$, and [Q,R]=0 follows from the fact that (cf. \cite {mum-fog-kir}) the orbit of $\mu_G^{-1}(0)$ by this complexified action of $G_\C$ is dense in $M$.
+The goal of this article is to give new proofs of certain polynomiality properties of the function $k\mapsto \dim Q(M,\CL^k)^G$.

-Returning to the almost complex setting, where no complexified action exists, consider the case where $G=\T$ is abelian.
+First, consider the case where $G=\T$ is abelian.
 In this case, we will write $\mu:M\to\t^*$ for the moment map, omitting the index $\T$.
-A special case of the {\em quantization commutes with reduction} principle then reads as follows. \begin{theorem} Let $\CE^+$ and $\CE^-$ be $\T$-equivariant vector bundles over the almost complex manifold $M$.
+Our first result concerns the case of large $k$. \begin{theorem} Let $\CE^\even$ and $\CE^\odd$ be $\T$-equivariant vector bundles over the almost complex manifold $M$.
 Let $\CL$ be an equivariant line bundle with associated moment map $\mu:M\to\t^*$.
-Suppose that the bundle $\CE^+$ is equivalent to $\CE^-$ over $\mu^{-1}(0)$.
-Then, for $k$ large, the multiplicities $\F\chi_{\CE^+\tensor\CL^k}(0)$ and $\F\chi_{\CE^-\tensor\CL^k}(0)$ are equal. \end{theorem}

-Following Meinrenken, we give a proof of this theorem in \S\ref{sec:appendix} based on the stationary phase principle applied to the integral formula of \cite{ber-ver85} for $\chiek$.
+Suppose that $\CE^\even$ and $\CE^\odd$ restricted to $\mu^{-1}(0)$ are isomorphic as $T$-equivariant vector bundles.
+Then, for $k$ large, the multiplicities $\F\chi_{\CE^\even\tensor\CL^k}(0)$ and $\F\chi_{\CE^\odd\tensor\CL^k}(0)$ are equal. \end{theorem} We give a proof of this theorem in \S\ref{sec:appendix}, following Meinrenken, based on the stationary phase principle applied to the integral formula of \cite{ber-ver85} for $\chiek$.